5l1v3r1/Blinder/README.md

 # What is it?
-1. ICMP Attack Software for Blind MITM Using localhost Traffic
+1. ICMP Attack Software to perform a blind mitm attack by redirecting victim traffic into our localhost

 # Advantage
 1. No noisy spoofings